 Bear left, still following the top of the walls, back across the railway.
 The paved path soon descends to become the pavement alongside Nun's Road.
 At the next fork keep right, following the walls over Watergate Street.
-Beyond this, the path continues at road level, passing Chester Racecourse on the right.
+Beyond this, the path continues at road level.On the left you will pass The Architect pub (a good place for a quick pit stop) and on the right you will pass Chester Racecourse.

 Horse racing in Chester dates back to the 16th century and Chester Racecourse is the oldest racecourse still in use in England.
 The racecourse site was once home to the famous and bloody Goteddsday football match.
-The game was very violent and, in 1533, banned by the city, to be replaced in 1539 by horse racing.
+The game was very violent and, in 1533, banned by the city, to be replaced in 1539 by horse racing

-At the end of the road, you'll come to a junction with Grosvenor Road.
+At the end of the road, you'll come to a junction with Grosvenor Road